“Injustice anywhere is a threat to justice everywhere. We are caught in an inescapable network of mutuality,

 Who can join the Network?

-Twice a year, we will provide white spaces to encourage white people to honestly and vulnerably grapple together with their understanding of the issues.
+In addition, we will occasionally provide separate breakout spaces within our meetings for white people and people of colour to encourage them to honestly and vulnerably grapple together with their understanding and experience of the issues.

 White people willing to 'do the work' are invited to join the network as Aspiring White Ally (AWA) Members.

-People of colour willing and able to support us in our learning journeys, are encouraged to join the Network as Co-Mentor (COM) Members.
+People of colour willing and able to support us in our learning journeys, are invited to join the Network as Co-Mentor (COM) Members.

 Joining as either type of member gives you immediate and unlimited access to our growing hub of written and video resources to help equip, educate and inspire ourselves and others to combat racism in our contexts.